Roxanne Dunbar-Ortiz's Indigenous Peoples' History of the United States

 Author

 Roxanne Dunbar-Ortiz grew up in rural Oklahoma in a tenant farming family.
-She has been active in the international Indigenous movement for more than four decades and is known for her lifelong commitment to national and international social justice issues.
-Dunbar-Ortiz is the winner of the 2017 Lannan Cultural Freedom Prize and a recipient of the American Book Award (2015) for An Indigenous History of the United States.
-The author or editor of numerous books, including Not “A Nation of Immigrants,”she lives in San Francisco.
+She has been active in the international Indigenous movement for more than 4 decades and is known for her lifelong commitment to national and international social justice issues.
+Dunbar-Ortiz is the winner of the 2017 Lannan Cultural Freedom Prize, and is the author or editor of many books, including An Indigenous Peoples’ History of the United States, a recipient of the 2015 American Book Award.
+She lives in San Francisco.
 Connect with her at reddirtsite.com or on Twitter @rdunbaro.
+View titles by Roxanne Dunbar-Ortiz

 Table of Contents